ObjColumnist/apn_on_rails/README.md

 The contents of the certificate files will be stored in the app model for the app you want to send notifications to.

-### Bundler
+### Gem

+Simply add the following line to your gem file

-	gem 'apns_on_rails', :git => 'https://github.com/ObjColumnist/apns_on_rails.git'
+	gem 'apns_on_rails', :git => 'https://github.com/ObjColumnist/apn_on_rails.git'

+Then run bundle to install the gem

+	$ bundle

 ### Setup and Configuration

-To create the tables need for APNS on Rails, run the following task to generate the database migration files that apns_on_rails needs to work:
+To create the tables needed for APNS on Rails, first run the following task to generate the database migration files:

 	$ rails generate apns_on_rails:migrations

-You will then need to run these migrations your database:
+You will then need to run these migrations on your database:

 	$ rake db:migrate